ThilinaRajapakse/simpletransformers/README.md

 This library is based on the [Pytorch-Transformers](https://github.com/huggingface/pytorch-transformers) library by HuggingFace.
 Using this library, you can quickly train and evaluate Transformer models.
 Only 3 lines of code are needed to initialize a model, train the model, and evaluate the model.

-Please refer to this [Medium article](https://medium.com/p/https-medium-com-chaturangarajapakshe-text-classification-with-transformer-models-d370944b50ca?source=email-6b1e2355088e--writer.postDistributed&sk=f21ffeb66c03a9804572d7063f57c04e) for further information on how this project works.

-Please note that the documentation is still being written.

 Table of contents
 =================